Russification of Ukraine: World War I

-On August 18, 1914, Russian forces crossed the border into Austria, the war on the southern sector of the front was supposed to solve the Russian question once and for all, uniting all "Russians" under the emperor.
-The invasion of Austria by Russia offered a unique opportunity to crush Ukrainian movements in the Austro-Hungarian empire by bringing them into the Russian Empire.
+Following a decree banning the Ukrainian press, which was issued in 1914 by Nicholas II, all publishing in Ukrainian in the Russian Empire was fully forbidden.
+On 18 August 1914, Russian forces crossed the border into Austria.
+The war on the southern sector of the front was supposed to solve the "Russian question" once and for all, uniting all "Russians" under the emperor.
+The invasion of Austria by Russia offered a unique opportunity to crush Ukrainian movements in the Austro-Hungarian Empire by bringing the territories of their activity into the Russian Empire.

-In the fall of 1914, the region of Galicia was placed under the administrative of the ethnic Russia, Count Georgii Bobrinsky, who saw Russification as his main task.
+In the fall of 1914, the region of Galicia was placed under the administrative rule of the ethnic Russian Count Georgii Bobrinsky, who saw Russification as his main task.
 During his inauguration into office he declared: "I shall establish the Russian language law and system here".
 His ally in this new campaign of Russification was his nephew and member of the Duma Vladimir Bobrinsky, who had headed the Galician Benevolent Society which supported the Russophile movement in Volhynia and lobbied the Russian government to do the same.
 Bishop Evlogii of Kholm was placed in charge of the Orthodox mission in Galicia and the three had a rare opportunity to implement their ideas for Russification.

 The name of the city of Lemberg was swiftly changed to the Russian Lvov, the names of streets and squares in Galicia and Bukovina were changed to popularise Russian cultural and political figures such as Aleksandr Pushkin.
 The Russian language was introduced into the education system with the aim of replacing Ukrainian, special courses were introduced for local teachers to master the Russian language.
-Ukrainian newspapers were closed and books published outside the Russian Empire in the Ukrainian language were prohibited and confiscated, particularly significant considering every book in Ukrainian in Galicia and Bukovina at the time had been printed "outside of the empire".
+Ukrainian newspapers were closed and books published outside the Russian Empire in the Ukrainian language were prohibited and confiscated, which de-facto put an end to Ukrainian publishing in Galicia and Bukovina, as those regions were located "outside of the empire" in their entirety.
 Even Ukrainian language correspondence was banned.
 Ukrainophile organisations were closed and their activity arrested.
-The head of the Ukrainian-Greek Catholic Church, Metropolitan Andrei Sheptytsky was arrested and sent to Central Russia, where he spent the next years in exile in an Orthodox monastery.
+The head of the Ukrainian Greek-Catholic Church, Metropolitan Andrei Sheptytsky was arrested and sent to Central Russia, where he spent the next years in exile in an Orthodox monastery.
+The library of the Shevchenko Scientific Society was destroyed.

 Juxtaposed to the fate of the dominant Ukrainophile organisations, Russophile leaders and organisations were supported and funded.
-The nephew of the governor of Galicia, Vladimir Bobrinsky personally travelled from prisons in the newly occupied regions to release Russophile activists imprisoned by the Austrian authorities who helped him propagandise in support of the "White Tsar".
+The nephew of the governor of Galicia, Vladimir Bobrinsky personally travelled to prisons in the newly occupied regions to release Russophile activists imprisoned by the Austrian authorities who helped him propagandise in support of the "White Tsar".